dagraham/etm-dgraham/README.md

 Used in search and index views.

 - Finished tasks: the datetime given in `@f`.
-- Finished jobs: the datetime given in `&f`.
+- Finished jobs in unfinished tasks: the datetime given in `&f`.
 - Inbox entries: the current date.
 - Records and unfinished tasks without an `@s` entry: *None*
 - Other items with `@s` entries: